cjrd/graph-rcnn.pytorch/COLO-README.md

       * 'labels' object labels. the numbers here correspond labels in `results/test_description.pth` (Colorado made this change)
       * 'scores' score for object label
       * 'logits': the logit scores for each output
-      * 'features': the cnn featues ??
+      * 'features': pooled feature vector for the individual object

 * `predictions_pred.pth`: an array that contains predicate predictions for each image
     * List of BoxPairList, see `lib/scene_parser/rcnn/structures/bounding_box_pair.py`